TobiasOlsacher/hamiltonian-liouvillian-learning/README.md

 ## Overview

-This package contains tools for Hamiltonian and Liouvillian learning from measurement data.
-It also contains a numerical quantum simulator built on top of the **QuTiP** master equation solver.

-The package allows you to:
+This package allows you to:
-- Generate measurement data from a mock experiment defined by a master equation in Lindblad form.
+- Generate measurement data from a mock quantum simulation experiment defined by a master equation in Lindblad form (using **QuTiP**).
-- Learn the Hamiltonian and Lindblad operators from the data using one of several learning methods.
+- Learn the Hamiltonian and Lindblad operators from measurement data using different learning methods from the literature.
 - Calculate error bounds for quantum observables from the uncertainty in the parameters of the learned Hamiltonian and Lindblad operators.

 Example notebooks can be found in the ``../examples`` folder.